phreshbrread/R6Clicker/README.md

 # R6Clicker
-An automatic Terrorist Hunt/Training Grounds restart clicker for renown grinding.
+An automatic Training Grounds renown grinder for Rainbow Six Siege.

 I made this because I wanted to make something useful, It's pretty handy for grinding for skins and operators and stuff and It usually works pretty well.
+**This does not give you any XP** - or at least it shouldn't.

 ## Supported Resolutions (All in 16:9 Aspect Ratio)
 - 3840 x 2160 (4K)